sdiehl/wiwinwlh/tutorial.md

 - zenc-0.1.1
 ```

-Stack can be used to install packages and executables into the either current
+Stack can be used to install packages and executables either into the current
-build environment or the global environemnt.
+build environment or the global environment.
 For example the following installs
 the ``hint`` linter executable and places it in on the PATH.

 ```bash
 $ stack install hint